 The Department of Education selects applications for Verification or we may be required to select you if there is conflicting information in your file.
 You can reduce your chances of being selected by applying over the internet and by applying using a completed tax return.
 We do not know in advance if you will be selected and will not request verification of information until after you are admitted and after receiving your SAR.
 If your SAR is selected by the Department of Education for Review, you must go through a process called Verification.

 After you are awarded and enrolled you should not make changes yourself to your FAFSA data for the same award year in which you are enrolled.
 Always request (in writing with documentation) for the financial aid office to make changes to your FAFSA data (rather than doing them yourself) after you are awarded and enrolled; your disbursements could be canceled or reversed.
 This is especially true if we have reviewed your data with a process called Verification.
-After you are enrolled, send a Partial Year Loan Request (see Forms for the appropriate year) for the aid office to change your FAFSA data, when changing from undergraduate to graduate.
+After you are enrolled, send a Student Loan Request (see Forms for the appropriate year) for the aid office to change your FAFSA data, when changing from undergraduate to graduate.
 If you make changes to FAFSA data altering your eligibility for assistance for the year in which you are currently enrolled, we will select you for Verification if the Department of Education failed to do so.

 The Expected Family Contribution (EFC) formula is basically the same for all applicants, but there is some flexibility.
 Troy University Financial Aid administrators might adjust the cost of attendance or the information used to calculate your EFC to take into account special circumstances you might have.
 These circumstances could include your family’s unusual medical expenses, death of a parent/spouse, or unemployment.
 There must be compelling reasons for the financial aid administrator to take this step, however, and you’ll have to provide adequate documentation to support any adjustments.
 Note that the financial aid administrator’s decision as to whether you have special circumstances is final and can’t be appealed to the US Department of Education.